 First Year Learning Initiative

-What is the First Year Learning Initiative?The First Year Learning Initiative (FYLI) is a unique, locally-developed and faculty-driven program for building academic success in the early college career.
-There are currently over 75 FYLI-certified courses, including many of the highest-enrollment, highest-impact gateway courses at NAU.
+The First Year Learning Initiative (FYLI) is a unique, locally-developed program for building student success and equity in the early college career.
+There are currently over 75 FYLI-certified courses, including many of the highest-enrollment, Liberal Studies courses at NAU.
 Typically, over 97% of first-year students are enrolled in at least one FYLI course.
-FYLI is based on the fact that students need – and want – high standards in their lower-division coursework.
-They also need to have those standards clearly communicated from the first moments of engagement with a course.
-To be successful, students need support, guidance, highly engaging pedagogy, and clear, frequent feedback.
-Through the FYLI development process, course coordinators collaboratively reshape their courses in order to meet these needs, focusing on three critical areas: